katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 Mapping variable definition
 ---------------------------
-Once the AnsibleModule object has been initiated, the necessary parameter values should be extracted from ``params`` and any data validation should be done.
+Once the AssibleModule object has been initiated, the necessary parameter values should be extracted from ``params`` and any data validation should be done.
 Usually the only params that need to be extracted are those related to the ACI object configuration and its child configuration.
 If you have integer objects that you would like to validate, then the validation should be done here, and the ``ACIModule.payload()`` method will handle the string conversion.

 .. code-block:: python